DSeanGray/Tic-Tac-Toe-Tech-Test/README.md

 Build the business logic for a game of tic tac toe.
 It should be easy to implement a working game of tic tac toe by combining your code with any user interface, whether web or command line.

 ```
-as a player,
+As a player,
 so that i can play a game of tic-tac-toe,
 I would like to play as (x OR o).
 ```
 ```
-as a player,
+As a player,
 so that i can play a game of tic tic-tac-toe,
 i would like to play with another player,
 ```
 ```
-as a player ,
+As a player ,
 so that i can play a game of tic-tac-toe,
 i would like a board to play on.
 ```
 ```
-as a player,
+As a player,
 so that the game is fair,
 players must alternate turns.
 ```
 ```
-as a player
+As a player
 so that i can win or lose the game,
 the game should tell me when there is a winner with 3 in a row.
 ```
 ```
-as a player,
+As a player,
 so that i can have a draw,
 the game should end when there are no spaces left on the board and no winners.
 ```